OpenMindClub/awesome-chatgpt/README.md

 - [sharegpt-google](https://chrome.google.com/webstore/detail/sharegpt-share-your-chatg/daiacboceoaocpibfodeljbdfacokfjb) - Sharing the ChatGPT chat history with others can generate various formats such as links, images, and PDFs.
 - [chatgpt-writer-google](https://chrome.google.com/webstore/detail/chatgpt-writer-write-mail/pdnenlnelpdomajfejgapbdpmjkfpjkp) - Use ChatGPT to generate complete emails and messagese.
 It is supported on all websites and has better support for Gmail.
 - [chatgpt-prompt-genius-google](https://chrome.google.com/webstore/detail/chatgpt-prompt-genius/jjdnakkfjnnbbckhifcfchagnpofjffo) - Discover, share, import, and use prompts that are most suitable for ChatGPT.
-You can also save your chat history locally, so you can easily review past conversations and reference them later.
-You can use the expanded tip template feature to easily find and add prompts to your collection.
-You can search, categorize, and select tips on the page, making it easier for you to find creative and efficient ways to use text generation AI.
-- [ChatGPT for Google](https://chrome.google.com/webstore/detail/chatgpt-for-google/jgjaeacdkonaoafenlfkkkmbaopkbilf) - You can have search engine pages directly display ChatGPT's answers, supported by browsers such as Google, Baidu, Bing, DuckDuckGo, Brave, Yahoo, Naver, Yandex, Kagi, and Searx.
+- [ChatGPT for Google](https://chrome.google.com/webstore/detail/chatgpt-for-google/jgjaeacdkonaoafenlfkkkmbaopkbilf) - You can have search engine pages directly display ChatGPT's answers.
 - [AIPRM for ChatGPT](https://chrome.google.com/webstore/detail/aiprm-for-chatgpt/ojnbohmppadfgpejeebfnmnknjdlckgj/related) - [AIPRM](https://www.aiprm.com/) is a tool with multiple Prompt Templates and customizable Prompt Templates.
 It is a tool that ranks second when searching for ChatGPT directly in Google Chrome.
-- [immersive-translator](https://microsoftedge.microsoft.com/addons/detail/%E6%B2%89%E6%B5%B8%E5%BC%8F%E7%BF%BB%E8%AF%91/amkbmndfnliijdhojkpoglbnaaahippg?hl=zh-CN) - Translation add-on using the OpenAI API, the main content area can display the original text and the translated text in paragraphs simultaneously.
+- [immersive-translator](https://microsoftedge.microsoft.com/addons/detail/%E6%B2%89%E6%B5%B8%E5%BC%8F%E7%BF%BB%E8%AF%91/amkbmndfnliijdhojkpoglbnaaahippg?hl=zh-CN) - Translation add-on using the OpenAI API.

 ### App